 - Seat instability (1 demerit) is scored if the seat orientation and related occupant position is compromised due to floorpan or seat riser deformation.
-This typically is characterized by 6 cm or more of relative vertical motion between any of the seat attachment points to the floor or other distortions that result in the seatback moving outboard and/or forward.
-This same demerit is coded in IIHS's moderate overlap frontal test. - Seat attachment failure (an automatic poor for restraints and dummy kinematics) is scored if the seat bottom breaks loose or moves significantly in its tracks.
-This same demerit is coded in IIHS's moderate overlap frontal test. - Vehicle door opening (an automatic poor for restraints and dummy kinematics) is scored if the door opens or becomes detached.
-This same demerit is coded in IIHS's moderate overlap frontal test.
+This typically is characterized by 6 cm or more of relative vertical motion between any of the seat attachment points to the floor or other distortions that result in the seatpan moving outboard and/or forward.
+The demerit is only applied if the outboard and/or forward tipping of the seatpan negatively affects the dummy's kinematics, directly contributing to excessive forward or outboard motion of the dummy. - Seat attachment failure (an automatic poor for restraints and dummy kinematics) is scored if the seat bottom breaks loose or moves significantly in its tracks. - Vehicle door opening (an automatic poor for restraints and dummy kinematics) is scored if the door opens or becomes detached.